-A graduate student who completed advanced coursework before entering the EPS graduate program, such as a student with a Master's degree, may petition the DGS for a waiver of up to three NU courses, which will be applied toward the requirements of course group "C" or "B" for the PhD.
-The student needs to petition for a course waiver within the first two quarters of the program.
-In some circumstances, the student may also petition for the transfer of credit to be counted toward some of the six-courses in group "A." The total number of credits that may be approved against the courses in group "C," "B," and/or "A" will not be greater than 3 courses.
+A graduate student who completed advanced coursework before entering the EPS graduate program, such as a student with a Master's degree, may petition the DGS for a waiver of up to three NU courses required for the PhD in course groups B through D. The student needs to petition for a course waiver within the first two quarters of the program.
+In special circumstances, the student may also petition for the transfer of credit to be counted toward some of the six-courses in group "A." The total number of credits that may be approved will not be greater than 3 courses.
 In such a case, the student will need to successfully complete a total of 13, not 16, courses before the Qualifying Examination.